KanishR1/Introduction-to-ASIC-Flow/README.md

 ![gls_3_gls](./images/day_4/gls_3_gls.png)

 In this case there is a synthesis and simulation mismatch.
 While performing synthesis yosys has corrected the latch error.

+## Day - 5 : If, case, for and for generate

 [Reference Section]:#
 ## References